vipuldcoder/mhwkb.github.io/MHWKB_GROUP.md

 ## History
-I originally created the mhwkb GitHub organization so I would have access to the mhwkb.github.io web address (see [https://pages.github.com/](GitHub Pages) for general information regarding web sites hosted by GitHub).
+I originally created the mhwkb GitHub organization so I would have access to the mhwkb.github.io web address.

+Note: see [https://pages.github.com/](GitHub Pages)for general information regarding web sites hosted by GitHub

 ## Evolution
 Late one night, I realized I could list other mental health projects on